General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate equivalences for multiclass classification

-\end{lemma} We provide the details of this proof, which is mostly an extension of~\cite{ji2021characterizing}, in Appendix~\ref{app_m_imp_bias}.
-One subtlety is that we were only able to establish individual convexity in $\psi$ for the cross-entropy loss.
+We provide the details of this proof, which is mostly an extension of~\cite{ji2021characterizing}, in Appendix~\ref{app_m_imp_bias}.
+One subtlety is that we were only able to establish individual convexity in $\psi$ for cross-entropy loss in Assumption~\ref{asm:m_ce_loss_assump}.
 Lemma~\ref{lem:m_psi_ind_conv} shows that this is sufficient to recover Lemma~\ref{lem:m_imp_bias_res}, and joint convexity is only required to prove the tightness of the convergence rates in~\cite{ji2021characterizing}.

-We now present the main results of this section, which are equivalences with MNI for losses satisfying Assumption~\ref{asm:m_loss_assump1} or~\ref{asm:m_loss_assump2} analogous to the binary case. \begin{theorem} Under Assumptions~\ref{asm:m_loss_assump1} and \ref{asm:m_lin_sep}, consider any value of $\alpha > 0$ satisfying $\frac{\nnorm[2]{\XX-\alpha\I}}{\alpha} \leq \frac{1}{3}$.
-Then, the implicit biases $\barw_k$ converges in direction to $\wmnik$ at the rate:
+We now present the main results of this section.
+We first show that for any multiclass loss satisfying Assumption~\ref{asm:m_ova_loss_assump}, the implicit bias solution $\barW$ is approximately close to the one-vs-all MNI $\Wova$.
+This result is analogous to Theorem~\ref{thm:b_sen_upperbound} which we proved for the binary case. \begin{theorem} Under Assumptions~\ref{asm:m_ova_loss_assump} and \ref{asm:b_lin_sep}, consider any value of $\alpha > 0$ satisfying\\ $\frac{\nnorm[2]{\XX-\alpha\I}}{\alpha} \leq \frac{1}{3}$.
+Then, for every class $k \in [K]$, the implicit bias $\barw_k$ converges in direction to $\wovak$ at the rate: